Graph quilting: graphical model selection from partially observed covariances: Characterization of the Graph Quilting Problem

 The situation described above brings us to pose several questions.
-Can we estimate $\Theta$ and $G$ from an incomplete empirical covariance matrix $\hat\Sigma_O$?
-Or even in the apparently easier situation where we observe $\Sigma_O=\{\Sigma_{ij}: (i,j)\in O\}$, a portion of the true covariance matrix $\Sigma$: Can we recover $\Theta$ from $\Sigma_O$?
-Can we recover $G$ from $\Sigma_O$?
-We define the ``graph quilting problem'' as the problem of retrieving $\Theta$ and $G$ given the partially observed covariance matrix $\Sigma_O$, or the estimation of $\Theta$ and $G$ from an incomplete set of empirical covariances $\hat\Sigma_O$.
-The term ``quilting'' is evocative of the implicit task of recovering or estimating the graph by ``quilting'' together multiple graphical structures relative to the observed subsets of nodes.
+Can we infer conditional dependence with no knowledge of marginal dependence?
+In particular, can we estimate $\Theta$ and/or $G$ from an incomplete empirical covariance matrix $\hat\Sigma_O$?
+Is it possible to recover both $\Theta_O$ and the more challenging case of $\Theta_{O^c}$?
+We call this challenging situation the ``Graph Quilting problem'', a name that evokes the implicit task of recovering the graph by {\it quilting} together multiple graphical structures relative to the observed subsets of nodes.

-Recovering the full conditional dependence graph of all $p$ nodes given partially observed covariances is fundamentally an extremely hard problem, because it requires to infer a multiplicity of conditional dependence statements among network nodes, even for those node pairs with no empirical evidence of their covariability.
-In the Gaussian framework, to verify the conditional independence statement $X \perp Y \mid Z$ we need to observe each pair $(X, Y)$, $(X,Z)$, and $(Y,Z)$ jointly to infer their covariances, but in our situation at least one of these pairs would be unobserved.
-In a conditional graphical model with $p$ nodes we have to verify the conditional statement $X_i\perp X_j\mid \{X_k\}_{k\in V\setminus \{i,j\}}$ for each pair $(i,j)\in V\times V$, which requires to observe all possible pairs $(X_i,X_j)$, whereas in our case all pairs in $O^c$ are not observed; indeed we only observe $\Sigma_O$, or its empirical estimate $\hat\Sigma_O$.